-We offer over one dozen tours at night.
-Some of these are available year-round by request, while others are offered in December and early January for the holidays.
-Each of these tours is between 3 and 3.5 hours, with the exception of Tour F under the Holiday Lights.
+We offer over one dozen Houston City Night tours.
+Some of these tours are available year-round by request, while others are offered in December and early January for the holidays.
+Each of these tours is between 3 and 3.5 hours, with the exception of Houston City Night Tour F under the Holiday Lights.
 These tours may begin at different times due to sunset and the theme of the tour.
 For example, most of our haunted tours begin shortly before sunset.
-All tours end no later than 11:30 PM.
+All city night tours end no later than 11:30 PM.
 Please look below at the different categories.
 Most of these tours are privately arranged so the start times can be flexible.

 We offer the most comprehensive tours of abandoned cemeteries, haunted bars and restaurants, sites of famous murders and suicides, and assorted other buildings that spirits are said to possess.
 Participants regularly find orbs in their photos.
 Bring a camera.
 Participants have heard things, felt their temperature rise, walked into hot spots, experienced something brush up against their skin hair, and smelled different inexplicable odors.